tewha/tewha.net/_posts/import/2010/10/2010-10-01-changing-uinavigationbars-title-text-color.md

 ---
 layout: post
-tags : ["coding", "iOS Development"]
+tags : ["Coding", "iOS Development"]
 title: "Changing UINavigationBar's title text color"
 ---
 How do you change UINavigationBar's title color?
 You can't, directly, but you can substitute your own view.